f-lawe/vite-plugin-dts-bundle-generator/README.md

 ```

 ## Usage
-Add this block in your `vite.config.ts`:
+Add this block to your `vite.config.ts`:

 ```ts
 import path from 'path';